 Microsoft today announced a new version of SkyDrive, the company’s cloud storage service.
 With support for the Office Web Apps, SkyDrive hooks into the Microsoft Office ecosystem as well as the world of Windows Phone and regular Windows desktops.
 The new version of SkyDrive is written to take advantage of HTML5 and is, according to…

 OneNote is the unsung hero of Microsoft’s Office suite.
-The note-taking application allows Windows users (there is no Mac version yet) to quickly take notes during lectures or meetings, record audio, and compile images, videos and scanned documents into virtual binders.
+The note-taking application allows Windows users (there is no Mac version yet) to quickly take notes on their laptops, record audio, and compile images, videos and scanned documents into virtual binders.
 Starting today, OneNote is also available on the iPhone.
-The app marks the first time Microsoft has released a native iPhone version of one of its Office products.
+The app marks the first time Microsoft has released an iPhone version of one of its Office products.

 It’s been just about a week since Google’s Cr-48 prototype ChromeOS netbook appeared on my doorstep.
 Since then, I’ve been putting it through its paces, including during a short trip to a press event in Detroit, and it’s turned out to be a surprisingly useful machine.